R220 Supplement, References to Responsibilities

 R402-1.Purpose: To provide for Board approval of program additions, other changes in academic and applied technology programs, to provide for Board consent for administrative changes and initiatives, and to provide for approval of other program changes by institutional Boards of Trustees.

 4.2.
 Certificates, Minors, Emphases, and Options Within Existing Majors: Certificates, minors, emphases, and options that are within existing major degree programs previously approved by the Board may be established by approval of the institutional Board of Trustees.
-To provide information about the programs to other USHE institutions and the Office of the Commissioner and Regents, after approval by the Trustees, summaries of the program proposals are to be submitted to the Office of Academic Affairs for distribution to the Chief Academic Officers of USHE institutions and for periodic placement on the information calendar of the Board of Regents.
-If necessary, the proposals may be reviewed by the Council of Chief Academic Officers, the Council of Presidents, and the Regents
+To provide information about the programs to other USHE institutions and the Office of the Commissioner and Board members, after approval by the Trustees, summaries of the program proposals are to be submitted to the Office of Academic Affairs for distribution to the Chief Academic Officers of USHE institutions and for periodic placement on the information calendar of the Board of Higher Education.
+If necessary, the proposals may be reviewed by the Council of Chief Academic Officers, the Council of Presidents, and the Board members.

 4.3.
 School Personnel Programs Within Existing Majors: Endorsement and certification programs for teacher education, counselor, administrator, and other school personnel programs which are within existing major degree programs previously approved by the Board may also be established by approval of the institutional Board of Trustees and subsequent review and approval of the State Advisory Council on Teacher Education (SACTE) and the State Board of Education.
 Before submitting institutionally-approved proposals to SACTE, proposals must first be reviewed by the Office of Academic Affairs and other colleges of education at USHE institutions.